-Regarding Muallimin the Islamic Boarding School, traditional Islamic boarding schools still use the Director General's Decree 6842 of 2015 concerning the Basic Framework and Curriculum Structure of the Muallimin Education Unit as content standards and guidelines in implementing learning programs.
+E-Issn: 2721-5202 Published By: Ridwan Institut learning programs.
 However, if we look more deeply between Law.
 No. 18 of 2019 and the Director General's Decree 6842 of 2015 there are inconsistencies in them, wherein the curriculum document has not entirely directed the goals of the pesantren.
 This is based on: (1) curriculum development has not been oriented to students' interests.
 This has resulted in the curriculum being developed in such a way that students master several knowledge, abilities, skills; not designed to provide opportunities for students to develop personalities and skills that can be used to fulfill various life interests (physical, moral, mental) and create social life; (2) Basic Competencies in the cognitive domain of Ulya level, 4th grade TMI, 5 TMI, and 6 TMI (high school level) are still at the level of understanding and application, not leading to the level of analysis.
-This has an impact on learning that is still dwelling on low-order thinking skills (Low Order Thinking Skills), not vet on high-order thinking skills (High Order Thinking Skills); (3) there are weaknesses in the preparation of Basic Competencies at each level.
+This has an impact on learning that is still dwelling on low-order thinking skills (Low Order Thinking Skills), not yet on high-order thinking skills (High Order Thinking Skills); (3) there are weaknesses in the preparation of Basic Competencies at each level.
 The Basic Competencies contained in the Director General's Decree include only 3 to 5 KD in the Core Competencies of the cognitive domain in one year.
 With such a small number of essential competencies, the teachers are confused when the material has been discussed; (4) curriculum engineering is centralized and does not empower the role of pesantren and community participation.
-This impacts the frequent occurrence of differences in the perception of the vision and mission to be achieved by Islamic boarding schools.
+This frequent impacts the occurrence differences in the perception of the vision and mission to be achieved by Islamic boarding schools.

-Based on preliminary research on several Islamic boarding schools in West Java, including study conducted by Abdul Hakim and N. Nani Herlina that: (1) in terms of input, there are some ustaz that do not qualification meet academic standards, infrastructure facilities are inadequate, and budget (funds) is insufficient for the education financing; (2) in terms of the educational process, the management of the pesantren curriculum is still not well organized, there has never been accreditation for pesantren by the Ministry of Religion, there is less standardized learning planning, the management of the learning process is less effective, the use of learning methods is less varied, the assessment of learning outcomes is not appropriate procedures for professional learning assessment systems, less than optimal guidance and supervision, and efforts of regular guidance and supervision by the Ministry of Religion, supervisors, and leaders of Islamic boarding schools are still not given much attention; (3) and in terms of output, the pesantren has not opened up the spread of alumni to continue to higher education, especially Ma'had Ali, and has not accommodated pesantren college graduates in the admissions application system.
+Based on preliminary research on several Islamic boarding schools in West Java, including study conducted by Abdul Hakim and N. Nani Herlina that: (1) in terms of input, there are some ustaz that do not meet academic qualification standards, infrastructure facilities are inadequate, and the budget (funds) is insufficient for education financing; (2) in terms of the educational process, the management of the curriculum is still not well pesantren organized, there has never been accreditation for pesantren by the Ministry of Religion, there is less standardized learning planning, the management of the learning process is less effective, the use of learning methods is less varied, the assessment of learning outcomes is not appropriate procedures for professional learning assessment systems, less than optimal guidance and supervision, efforts of regular guidance and and supervision by the Ministry of Religion, supervisors, and leaders of Islamic boarding schools are still not given much attention; (3) and in terms of output, the pesantren has not opened up the spread of alumni to continue to higher education, especially Ma'had Ali, and has not accommodated pesantren college graduates in the admissions application system.